frankaemika/docs/source/ros_introduction.rst

 the visual description used to improve performance of collision checks.
 The descriptions are based on the URDF format according to the `URDF XML documentation <http://wiki.ros.org/urdf/XML>`_ .
-The files do NOT contain inertial terms and therefore cannot be used for dynamics simulations (e.g. gazebo).
+The files do NOT contain inertial terms and therefore cannot be used for dynamics simulations (e.g.
+Gazebo).
 The package offers launch files which visualize the robot descriptions of the robot and the gripper.

 .. code-block:: shell